CATARACT SURGERY AND SPECIALTY LENS IMPLANTS

-Which advanced technology IOL is best for me?
+Which Advanced Technology IOL is best for me?

 That depends on your individual visual needs and activities.
-Your eye surgeon's recommendation will be based on your assessment of your visual priorities regarding your distance, intermediate, and near vision.
-Certain lOLs may better match your visual needs than others.
+Your eye surgeon’s recommendation will be based on your assessment of your visual priorities regarding your distance, intermediate, and near vision.
+Certain IOLs may better match your visual needs than others.
 Having these exciting choices available now makes your opportunity for improved vision with cataract surgery even brighter.

 To learn more, click on the following links: